1reyesc/MoveHealth/Documentation/Development.md

 # Environment Replication Manual
-# Environment Variables
-- Windows OS
+# Text Editor Used
-- VSCode as Text Editor
+- VSCode
 # Backend Dependencies
 ### Ruby 3.0
 -  You can install ruby using this installer: https://rubyinstaller.org/downloads/archives/